OAI/learn.openapis.org/specification-structure.md

 Finally, object field names are case-sensitive: `openapi` is not the same thing as `OpenAPI`.

 > **NOTE:**
-> Ellipsis (...) are used throughout this guide to indicate an incomplete code snippet.
-Ellipsis are not part of JSON or YAML.
+> Ellipses (...) are used throughout this guide to indicate an incomplete code snippet.
+Ellipses are not part of JSON or YAML.

 ## Minimal Document Structure